 - Graphic Design

-- Humanities » American studies, pre-modern world, faith & arts, theology
+- Humanities » American studies, faith & arts, pre-modern world, religious studies

 - Music Education » instrumental, vocal

-- Through dynamic classroom discussion and personal advising, English majors develop writing and editing skills for a variety of professional settings, hone the critical skills necessary in graduate programs, and attain teaching skills to cover a broad range of courses.
+- English majors develop writing and editing skills for a variety of professional settings, hone the critical skills necessary in graduate programs, and attain teaching skills to cover a broad range of courses.

 - Humanities majors work with a faculty member to create a personalized, interdisciplinary major that helps them see the relationships between subjects.